×

 WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
 Two cohort members from Hawai‘i institutions have participated in the Academy since its inception in 2015.

-WICHE’S CHIEF ACADEMIC OFFICERS NETWORK Staff from the University of Hawai‘i system office also participate in regular collaborative calls with colleagues around the region.
+CHIEF ACADEMIC OFFICERS NETWORK Staff from the University of Hawai‘i System office participate in regular collaborative calls with colleagues around the region.

-Gloria Niles, University of Hawai’i System, serves on the WCET Steering Committee.
+Gloria Niles, University of Hawai‘i System, serves on the WCET Steering Committee as vice chair and on the Executive Council.

 WICHE has convened the OERWest Network, which is part of a nationwide collaborative to scale the development and adoption of free course materials.
 Open educational resources (OER) have shown promise in improving student outcomes, particularly for poverty-affected students, for whom the high cost of textbooks can be a barrier to postsecondary success.